dekomonte/laravel_bootcamp/README.md

 ### Blade
-Chosen technology: _Blade_.
+Chosen technology: **Blade**. </br>

-Blade is the simple templating engine that is included with Laravel.
+Blade is the simple templating engine that is included with Laravel. </br>

 #### Tinker
-Laravel Tinker is a powerful REPL for the Laravel Framework.
+Laravel Tinker is a powerful REPL for the Laravel Framework. </br>
+**Tinker** allows you to interact with your entire Laravel application on the command line.